xster/flutter-wiki/Experimental:-Reuse-FlutterEngine-across-screens.md

 FlutterEngine engine = new FlutterEngine(appContext);

 // Define a DartEntrypoint
-DartExecutor.DartEntrypoint entrypoint = new DartExecutor.DartEntrypoint(
+DartExecutor.DartEntrypoint entrypoint = new DartExecutor.createDefault();
-  androidAssetManager,
-  FlutterMain.findAppBundlePath(appContext),
-  "main"
-);

 // Execute the DartEntrypoint within the FlutterEngine. engine.getDartExecutor().executeDartEntrypoint(entrypoint);